Elango-Sagravia/presidential/outstatic/content/blogs/election-safety.md

 SADC leaders are meeting in Harare, Zimbabwe, to address the crisis, with 17% of the region’s population requiring aid.
 This El Niño event, combined with rising temperatures from greenhouse gases, is the worst drought the region has faced in years.

-Countries like Zimbabwe, Zambia, and Malawi have declared the situation a state of disaster, while Lesotho and Namibia seek humanitarian support.
-Despite a $5.5 billion appeal for assistance launched in May, funding has been insufficient, prompting renewed calls for help from both regional and international partners.
+Countries like Zimbabwe, Zambia, and Malawi have declared the situation a disaster, while Lesotho and Namibia seek humanitarian support.
+Despite a $5.5 billion appeal for assistance launched in May, funding has been insufficient, prompting renewed calls for help from regional and international partners.

-The drought is a key topic at the summit, alongside the ongoing conflict in eastern Democratic Republic of Congo, which continues to be a significant concern for the region.
+The drought is a key topic at the summit, alongside the ongoing conflict in the eastern Democratic Republic of Congo, which continues to be a significant concern for the region.

 ### X Shuts Down Brazil Operations Over Judge’s Orders